ActiveState/cli/public/install-sh-tests.md

 #### Expected behavior

-State tool should install into /opt/state
+State Tool should install into /opt/state